DLarsen34/SpicyThai/README.md

 ST-5
 It was nice learing how to do the log in and registering functionality and seeing how it is done and thinking to myself while learning this how I could use it for our group project.
 It'll be cool to see the differences between what we did here and what our group does for the group project.

+ST-6
+It was nice to get the functionality of the Spicy Thai cart down and finished for the most part.
+Sessions are an interesting concept in C# and I look forward to learning more about them and seeing if I can incorperate them into our group project.
+Spicy Thai was a great learing experience along with the other tutorials that we did.
+And I look forward to starting our group project.